Code-Institute-Submissions/MS1-infinity-gym/README.md

 *Message:*
 1. When opening the website on a desktop you will first see a large photo in the background with the message stating that the first month is free.
 2. If you scroll down, the jumbotron background image will stay and the text will scroll over the photo.
-3. If I resize the screen to an iPad or iPhone the jumbotron background image does not work.
+3. If I resize the screen to an iPad or iPhone the responsiveness of the jumbotron background image does not work.
 On Stack overflow I’ve read that the jumbotron does not (yet) work on small devices. what I did is resize the jumbotron background.
 So that you can read the message on smaller devices.
 4. Below the message is an a "Call us" button.
 Hover over the “Call us” button, you will see the color change.
 5. The functionality of the call us buttons is tested and works on all pages.n When u click on the call us button on a desktop a pop-up will appear with the number where infinity Gym can be reached.
 (This button is repeated on every page.)
 6. For usability and responsiveness on a mobile device a popup will appear with the phone number of the gym, when you click on the phone number you will immediately be given the option to call the number.